 The League spearheads the program and participates directly by teaching public meeting management skills based on Roberts Rules of Order.
 It also oversees organization of each of the five programs and coordinates content so that all students come away with a better understanding of how government meetings, budgets and professional management activities are conducted.

-The program will start the week of January 13 (one week after school resumes post-Winter Break) and end the last week of February/first week of March, before ISATs are administered.
+The program began the week of January 13 (one week after school resumed post-Winter Break) and ended the last week of February/first week of March, before ISATs are administered.

 Forty 8th graders from Wilmette Junior High School, Marie Murphy School and St. Joseph's School participated.
 Each student was assigned the role of a specific member of one of the governing bodies.
 All meetings were broadcast on our local cable access channel.

 At the mock Village Board Meeting, students from Wilmette Junior High School had to evaluate, rank and decide on equipment purchases for the Village within the constraints of a limited budget.
 Students at Marie Murphy School, representing District 37 Board members and administration, reviewed recent ISAT scores and determined what if any additional extracurricular clubs should be offered.

 At the mock Park District Board meeting, shown below, St. Joseph's students discussed the pros and cons of their suggested improvements to the Lakefront Master Plan.